mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 If you attempt to style a Drawer with variant permanent, you will likely need to affect the Drawer's child paper element.
 However, the paper is not the root element of Drawer and therefore styled-components customization as above will not work.
-You need to use the [`classes`](/styles/advanced/#overriding-styles-classes-prop) API of Material-UI.
+You need to use the Material-UI [`classes`](/styles/advanced/#overriding-styles-classes-prop) API.

 The following example overrides the `label` style of `Button` in addition to the custom styles on the button itself.
-It also works around [this styled-components issue](https://github.com/styled-components/styled-components/issues/439) by "consuming" properties that should not be passed on to the underlying component.
+It also works around [this styled-components issue](https://github.com/styled-components/styled-components/issues/439) by "consuming" props that should not be passed on to the underlying component.

 {{"demo": "pages/guides/interoperability/StyledComponentsDeep.js"}}